The dihedral hidden subgroup problem: Quantum cloning and DCP

+In this section, we explain a connection between DCP and quantum cloning.
+Although the topics in this section are not needed for the results of the previous section, the connection with quantum cloning helped motivate the proofs of the previous section, so we have included it for completeness.

-By copying a state $| \psi \rangle$, we mean forming the composite state $| \psi \rangle | s \rangle | M \rangle $ for a blank initialization state $| s \rangle$ and ancilla state $| M \rangle$, and applying a quantum algorithm to produce the state $| \psi \rangle | \psi \rangle | M(\psi) \rangle$.
+By copying a state $| \psi \rangle$, we mean forming the composite state $| A \rangle | \psi \rangle | 0 \rangle $ for a blank initialization state $| 0 \rangle$ and ancilla state $| A \rangle$, and applying a quantum algorithm to produce the state $| \Sigma(\psi) \rangle | \psi \rangle | \psi \rangle $.

 The no cloning theorem asserts that there is no unitary operation which can copy a general unknown quantum state.
-However, if the states are chosen from a known set of mutually orthogonal states, cloning is possible as the following proposition shows.
+However, if the states are chosen from a known set of mutually orthogonal states, it is well known that cloning is possible, as shown for completeness in the following proposition. \begin{proposition} Let $| \psi_{a;1} \rangle, \ldots, | \psi_{a;m} \rangle$ be a set of mutually orthogonal states which depend on a parameter $a$.
+Suppose $| \psi \rangle = | \psi_{a,i} \rangle$ for some index $i$ (which is unknown).